Skip to content

 You open the On-Screen Keyboard in Windows 11 by using a keyboard shortcut or by accessing it through the Ease of Access settings.

-The On-Screen Keyboard is a virtual keyboard that appears on your screen.
-It lets you type using your mouse, trackpad, or touch input if your device supports it.
-Think of it as a digital replacement for your physical keyboard.
-For instance, you can quickly launch it by pressing the ⊞ Win+Ctrl+O keys together.
-This shortcut works even if your physical keyboard is having issues.
+The On-Screen Keyboard is a virtual keyboard on your screen.
+This virtual keyboard lets you type using your mouse, trackpad, or touch input, if your device supports touch.
+For example, pressing the Win, Ctrl, and O keys together quickly launches the On-Screen Keyboard.
+This shortcut is useful even if your physical keyboard has problems.

 This built-in Windows 11 utility is incredibly helpful when your physical keyboard malfunctions, a key gets stuck, or you just need a temporary way to type.